Navjot-Singh7/To-Do-App-using-KivyMD-with-sqlite3-database/Readme.md

 # ✅ Smart Todo App

 A **beautiful and efficient** todo application built with Python and KivyMD, featuring SQLite database integration and a sleek material design interface.
+Build entirely on mobile with no access to Desktop/Laptop.

 ## ✨ Features